aldec/Reference-Design/vunit/aes-encryption/doc/Detailed_Example_Description.md

 3. Data Profiler:

     The Python run-script interfaces with a data profiler tool, which collects performance and profiling data during the test runs.
 The data profiler uses one of the Aldec's simulator at a time.

+4. Additional files:

+   - rand_enc: Makes generics-based tests randomized, and modyfies the input data to appropriate format, uses Python pycryptodome library.

-4. Testbenches:
+5. Testbenches:

     The organized tests from the Python run-script are executed within specific testbenches:
    - tb_enc_hardcoded: Executes the hardcoded tests.
    - tb_enc_generics: Executes the generics-based tests.
-   - rand_enc: Makes generics-based tests randomized, and modyfies the input data to appropriate format, uses Python pycryptodome library.

-5. Results:
+6. Results:

     The outputs from the testbenches are compiled into a results container, which includes:
    - VUnit Summary: A summary of the test results, generated by VUnit, and displayed in the console window.